Kinosaki’s Community with Tourism

 Where you'll find the locals

-You’ll find them where you'll find the tourists:
+You’ll find them where you'll find the tourists!

-At one of the local bars or restaurants.
-You'll find locals enjoying a drink and a meal while chatting it up with friends.
+Nearly everyone frequents the seven mystic hot springs.
+Some of the locals still rely on the hot springs for their baths since their houses do not have bathtubs.
+Of course, locals also patronize bars, restaurants, and shops to support their friends and family.
 The littlest ones can be found at a nearby ice cream shop or arcade with their parents in tow, asking for a few yen to play a game or have a treat.